-Acupuncture & Oriental Medicine (AOM) provides 50% of healthcare in some Asian countries [i], treating all illness - body, mind, and spirit.
+Acupuncture & Oriental Medicine (AOM) provides 50% of healthcare in some Asian countries, treating all illness - body, mind, and spirit.

-AOM does not rely upon drugs, high-tech or invasive methods, leaving people in the U.S. curious about what it is and how it works compared to Western medicine.
+It does't rely on drugs, high-tech or invasive methods, leaving people in the U.S. curious about what it is and how it works.

 Herbal therapy and acupuncture are the two treatment methods within Oriental Medicine.
 Acupuncture consists of the stimulating special points on the skin by a variety of methods [ii].
 The special points are located using surface anatomy and a unit of measurement called a "cun" (the width of ones thumb).

-One technique involves the shallow insertion of thin, supple, and sterile single-use needles that are gently or strongly stimulated then left in place for 10 to 60 minutes.
-Non-needle techniques include acupressure, electro-current, light, heat (moxa), and bodywork (tuina, cupping, and gua sha).
+Acupuncture needle techniques involves the shallow insertion of thin, supple, and sterile single-use needles that are gently or strongly stimulated then left in place for 10 to 60 minutes.
+Non-needle techniques: acupressure, electro-current, light, heat (moxa), and bodywork (tuina, cupping, gua sha, tui na).

 HOW DOES IT WORK?

-The manipulation of fascial planes is only one of the many theories on how acupuncture works: Fascia creates meridians/ channels (pathways of least resistance to bioelectric phenomenon).
-The acupuncture needle is the perfect tool to reach & manipulate fascia; the needle itself is a "Battery" once inserted & manipulated to regulate ionic flow & balance in the body.
+Fascial connective tissue creates meridians/ channels (pathways of least resistance to bioelectric phenomenon).
+The needle is the perfect tool to reach & manipulate fascia.
+And the bioelectric phenomenon is that the needle becomes a battery once inserted & warmed to regulate ionic flow & charge balance in the body- Piezoelectric!

-Fascia is an all-inclusive body system in itself ... a major anatomic structure that affects us down to the cellular level... and is perhaps piezoelectric for psychodynamic health & wellbeing!
+Fascia is an all-inclusive body system in itself.
+A 3-D web of connective tissue extending from head to toe, front to back, interior to exterior... a major anatomic structure that affects us down to the cellular level!

 AOM vs. WESTERN MEDICINE

-Based in 5 Essential Substances & the Three Treasures:
+Based in 5 Essential Substances & the 3 Treasures: